CMLPlatform/ramascene/docs/source/API-descriptors.rst

 |               }
 | }

-If the websocket message is complete, the front-end can perform a POST request for results via Ajax containing the job_id named as 'TaskID'.
+If the websocket message job_status is set to "completed", the front-end can perform a POST request for results via Ajax containing the job_id named as 'TaskID'.
 For example in the above websocket response we see that job_id is 176, the Ajax POST request is 'TaskID:176'.

 Interface descriptors [AJAX response]: